yours7himanshu/v4/docs/content/business/okrs.md

 ## Objective 2025 - €1M in revenue

-### O1: Empower artists to sell their online classes, reaching €90K in revenue.
+**O1: Empower artists to sell their online classes, reaching €90K in revenue.**

-Key Results:

 - KR1: Onboard and actively engage 10 dance instructors to offer pre-recorded class content

-### O2: Become the go-to platform for event organizers by generating €831K in service revenue.
+**O2: Become the go-to platform for event organizers by generating €831K in service revenue.**

-Key Results:

 - KR1: Onboard 500 festival organizers to manage their events
 - KR2: Attract 300 party organizers to list their regular events